The Halfway Report Card – the best actor performances of 2020 so far

 Tzi Ma, Tigertail

 Tzi Ma’s role in Tigertail is a sorrowful East Asian one– deeply felt, that breaks you down, allowing you to appreciate what you have and long for what you don’t.
-His turn isn’t flashy, but thoughtful, and you may have to look closely and there is a great deal running under the surface that goes on to the naked eye.
-That doesn’t make its impact less meaningful and reminded me of ’90s arthouse independent cinema that’s upfront and honest that is highlighted by its visceral, moody score.
-Ma brings Grover’s tale to life that is no different from thousands, which is far too often forgotten.
+His turn isn’t flashy but thoughtful, and you may have to look closely, and there is a great deal running under the surface that goes on to the naked eye.
+That doesn’t make its impact less meaningful and reminded me of ’90s arthouse independent cinema that’s upfront, and its visceral, moody score highlights honesty.
+Ma brings Grover’s tale to life no different from thousands, which is far too often forgotten.
 It’s an East Asian story that’s as American as apple pie.

 Ben Mendelsohn, Babyteeth